 Don’t let it fool you, America has a distinct culture.
 One of the oldest put downs of the good ole US of A is that it doesn’t really have a culture.
 According to this old and tired critique, American culture is just an amalgam or derivative product of other people’s culture.
 Kind of like the leftover ‘cheese’ made when processed cheese is created: it doesn’t smell as bad as real cheese, doesn’t taste as good, and can survive on the shelf without refrigeration.
 American culture strikes many as bland and is more of an attitude rather than a real culture.
 Whatever truth these criticisms may have, one thing is true: they say more about the critics’ values than America itself.
 For the record, I know for a fact that America has its own distinct culture.
-Anyone who has ever eaten pepperoni, worn an afro, listened to jazz, or eaten a burrito would know how authentic American culture is.
+Anyone who has ever eaten pepperoni, worn an afro, listened to jazz, eaten a burrito or baked an egg (or take appetite suppressants or use tips the American way l on 1) would know how authentic American culture is.
 The truth is American culture takes old inputs and turns it into something new and exciting.
 That’s what makes the US awesome: it is a land of second and third chances.
 Still, no discussion of culture would be complete without analyzing why culture is so important to many of America’s critics.
 It just so happens that many of them are Europeans.
 So why the big deal about culture in Europe?